KouriehJohn/Hello-world/README.md

 This is a test repository

 Hi.
 I'm learning how to use version control.
-This change here is the first of many canges I will make an merge.
+This change here is the first of many changes I will make and merge.

+Running a branch, and merge more than once will help build a better undestanding.
+Twice doesn't even seem to be enough.